raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

  - Raspberry Pi 4 bootup procedure and SDRAM setup is considerably more complicated than on the previous Raspberry Pi models, so there is more risk inherent in code that's permanently incorporated in the ROM of the SoC.
  - USB has moved to a PCIe bus, and the Gigabit Ethernet driver is completely different to previous models, so again, having it permanently fixed into the ROM of the SoC was not feasible.
  - A small SPI EEPROM allows bugs to be fixed and features to be added after launch, in the field.
- - The local modifiable state means that OTP bootmode settings will not be required for PXE or USB mass storage boot on the Raspberry Pi 4.
+ - The local modifiable state means that OTP bootmode settings will not be required for network or USB mass storage boot on the Raspberry Pi 4.
 There are no user-modifiable OTP bootmode bits on Pi 4.

 ## Network and USB boot

 Support for these additional bootmodes will be added in the future via optional bootloader updates.
-The current schedule is to release PXE boot first, then USB boot.
+The current schedule is to release network boot first, then USB boot.

 ## Is the bootloader working correctly?